aerickt/steno-dictionaries/README.md

 For ambiguous situations where it is not clear whether to use suffixes or split a word syllabically, both options should be available to use.
 And of course, don't be afraid to add your own alternatives.

-#### Prefixes and suffixes
+#### Prefixes

-As previously mentioned, prefix strokes are not outlines that need to be memorized.
-They come naturally when splitting syllabically.
-However, there are a few exceptions that are less predictable as they are a result of resolving a conflict.
+As previously mentioned, prefix strokes are not outlines that usually have to be memorized.
+Most common prefix strokes come about when splitting words syllabically and don't need much thought.
+For example, "ex-", "super-", and "hetero-" are written as `EBGS`, `SAOU/PER`, and `HE/TER/KWROE`, respectively, as if they were just regular words.
+With a basic grasp of syllabic splitting, most prefixes should be fairly straightforward.

-Common prefix strokes that are less predictable:
+There are, of course, a few prefixes that are not able to be defined normally due to conflicts such as the ones listed below:
  - `TK*EU` → di-
  - `PW*EU` → bi-
  - `TR*EU` → tri-
  - `AUPB` → on-
  - `AUF` → off-

-Prefix strokes that are more predictable include "ex-", "super-", and "hetero-".
-These are all written `EBGS`, `SAOU/PER`, and `HE/TER/KWROE`, respectively which should be fairly simple as they all follow the same splitting principles as regular words.

-> There are alternatives as well.
+> NOTE: Words such as "offhand" and "online" can also be written as regular compound words: `OF/HA*PBD`, `OPB/HRAO*EUPB`.

+There can also sometimes be multiple entries for the same prefix such as `PRE` and `PRAOE` for "pre-" or `UL/TRA` and `ULT/RA` for "ultra-".
+Whichever works best for a given situation should be used and multiple options are available if there is ambiguity.

+##### Prefixes by themselves

-However, if it is needed to write these as regular words as opposed to prefixes, simply asterisk the last stroke.
+Sometimes it is needed to write a prefix outline as a regular word.
+Take, for example, "super".
+This can be a prefix as in "supernatural" or a regular word as in "super awesome".
+Since syllabic splitting will go to the prefix form, asterisk is used on the last stroke to obtain the word form.

-For example, `SAOU/PER/TPHA/TWRAL` would output "supernatural" while `SAOU/P*ER/TPHA/TWRAL` would output "super natural".
+Thus, `SAOU/PER/AU/SOPL` would output "superawesome" while `SAOU/P*ER/AU/SOPL` would output "super awesome".

-As you write more and more using this dictionary, you will encounter many situations where you intended a word instead of a prefix stroke to be written.
+> As you write more and more using this dictionary, you will encounter many situations where you intended a word instead of a prefix stroke to be written.
 When this happens, take note of the prefix and remember the usage of asterisk to prevent this in future.

-When this does happen, it may be quicker to [retroactively toggle asterisk](https://github.com/openstenoproject/plover/wiki/Dictionary-Format#toggle-asterisk) using `#*` instead of deleting the whole word and starting over.
+If the prefix form of an outline is accidentally written when the word form was intended, [asterisk can be toggled retroactively](https://github.com/openstenoproject/plover/wiki/Dictionary-Format#toggle-asterisk) using `#*` instead of deleting the whole word and starting over.

 For example, consider the attempt to write "super awesome":

 `SAOU/PER/AU/SOPL`

-Instead of deleting everything and starting over, an alternative would be to backspace two strokes, write `#*` and continue with "awesome":
+Instead of pressing the asterisk 4 times and rewriting the entire word, an alternative would be to backspace the last two strokes, toggle asterisk with `#*` to get the word form, and continue with "awesome":

 `SAOU/PER/AU/SOPL/*/*/#*/AU/SOPL` (9 strokes)

 `SAOU/PER/AU/SOPL/*/*/*/*/SAOU/P*ER/AU/SOPL` (12 strokes)

-Common suffix strokes:
+#### Suffixes

+Unlike prefixes, most suffixes do have to be memorized but are quite predictable with many following patterns.

+The following inexhaustive list contains common suffix strokes that should be sufficient for most everyday writing:
  - `KWREU` → -y
    - `KRAEUZ/KWREU` → crazy
  - `KWREUF` → -ive